Updated: Vegan Kimchi Recipe!

 2 cups of Asian pear or apple ground

 - Wash the cabbage and cut in quarters lengthwise.
 If desired, cut into smaller chunks (appropriate size to grab with your chopsticks).
-Put cabbage in a very large bowl and mix with 1 & 1/2cup or more of salt thoroughly and let it sit for around one hour or longer until you see the cabbage wilted.
+Put cabbage in a very large bowl and mix with 1 & 1/2cup or more of salt thoroughly and let it sit for around one hour or so until you see the cabbage wilted.
 It should be wilted but still fresh – or it will be too salty.

 - Dice (we use our food processor) the garlic, ginger and fruit and then matchsick the daikon.
 Mix all the sauce ingredients.
 It shouldn’t be too dry, it should be a bit watery.
 If too dry, add some of salt water.
 If too watery, add more pepper powder.

 - Mix it well with hand.
-If you don’t use gloves, you’re going to feel a serious tingle from the pepper powder and be sure to keep those fingers away from your eyes and nose!
-Taste it and add more salt or sugar so it tastes good to your palate, it should be salty and spicy enough for you to think it’s tasty.
+It should get If you don’t use gloves, you’re going to feel a serious tingle from the pepper powder and be sure to keep those fingers away from your eyes and nose!
+Taste it and add salt or other ingredients so it tastes good to your palate, it should be salty and spicy enough for you to think it’s tasty.
 Let it sit and then some water will be coming out from the Korean radish.
 At the end, the sauce consistency should be a paste with a underlying liquidy sauce.